-3.2.7.
-CHAIR/DIRECTOR
+3.2.7 CHAIR/DIRECTOR

 No sooner than three business days after receipt of the committee recommendation, the department chair or school director shall make a recommendation to the dean in writing.
 The chair or director may consult with the department or school committee prior to making a recommendation, but not with committee members individually.
 As part of his or her deliberations, the department chair or school director may meet with the applicant to aid in his or her decision.
 The reasons for the department chair's or school director's recommendation, whether positive or negative, shall be included in the recommendation.
-In order to ensure fairness to the candidate, the chair or school director may only consider material submitted in the candidate's RPT dossier.
-Supplemental material may not be considered.
+Material that is inconsistent with the department/school or college guidelines may not be considered.
+If material not submitted by the applicant is considered, the applicant must be notified of this material.
 The department chair or school director shall forward his or her recommendation, the department or school committee's recommendation, and the applicant's file to the appropriate dean.
-A copy of the department chair's or school director's recommendation shall be given to the applicant and all members of the department or school committee.
+A copy of the department chair's or school director's recommendation shall be given to the applicant and